JCWardle/SmallCSharpApp/README.md

 # SmallCSharpApp

-A small C# website for testing CI and CD tools
+A small C# website for testing CI and CD tools.

+I can change the readme to fire off a build in jenkins